Kim You-jung: Early life and education

 Kim was born in Seongdong District, Seoul, South Korea on September 22, 1999 as the youngest of three siblings.
 Her older sister, Kim Yeon-jung, debuted as an actress in 2017.

-Kim attended Goyang High School of Arts and graduated in January 2018.
+She attended Goyang High School of Arts and graduated in January 2018.
 Kim deferred taking the national College Scholastic Ability Test in 2017, and instead decided to focus on her acting career.